Montana Value-Added Agriculture

 Corvallis, MT

 Melissa Allred started Aspen Grove Farm to share her passion and love for the land and beautiful berries.
 Aspen Grove is nestled in the Bitterroot Valley of Western Montana.
-Their feature product is the Honeyberry a super fruit, rich in antioxidants and has five times the phenols of blueberries .
-Honeyberries have a unique sweet tart flavor that could be described as a combination of raspberry and blueberry.
+Their feature product is the Honeyberry, a super fruit rich in antioxidants that has five times the phenols of blueberries.
+Honeyberries have a unique sweet-tart flavor that could be described as a combination of raspberry and blueberry.
 The farm also grows strawberries and raspberries.
 Jams, syrups, and bulk berries are available for purchase at the farm and online.

 Becky's Berries